 Skips are correct most of the time.
 Two situations where a second look is warranted:

 The stock just had a large move.
 If AAPL dropped 4% this week and the Skip was unexpected, check whether a different strike now clears the floor.
-The app updates recommendations each cycle — next Friday brings a fresh look.
+The app updates analyses each cycle — next Friday brings a fresh look.

 You're in a prolonged low-IV environment.
 Consecutive Skips signal that your strategy level may no longer fit current premium conditions.
 Shifting from Conservative to Moderate — accepting slightly higher assignment probability for higher premium — might bring more cycles above the floor.
 Make that change deliberately, not in response to one Skip.